department-of-veterans-affairs/lighthouse-oas-tests/CONTRIBUTING.md

 All other commit types will trigger no new release.

 Note: The keyword, eg. `fix`, must be the first word in the commit message and be followed by a `:` in order to trigger a release.
-If the commit is the result of a squash and merge, the auto-generated commit message must be edited so that it starts with the keyword.
+If the commit is the result of a github pull request being squashed and merged, the title of the pull request must start with the keyword.

 ## Creating PR